plger/scDblFinder/README.md

 #### Expected proportion of doublets

 The expected proportion of doublets has no impact on the score (the `ratio` above), but a very strong impact on where the threshold will be placed.
 It is specified through the `dbr` parameter and the `dbr.sd` parameter (the latter specifies the standard deviation of `dbr`, i.e. the uncertainty in the expected doublet rate).
-By default, the expected doublet rate is set to 0.025 (2.5\%) with a standard deviation of 0.015, which is reasonable for recent 10x datasets.
-However, note that some older protocols or higher concentrations of cells create considerably more doublets, and that this should be updated accordingly.
+By default, the expected doublet rate is set to 0.025 (2.5\%) with a standard deviation of 0.015.
+For 10x data the more cells you capture the higher the chance of creating a doublet, and Chromium documentation indicates a doublet rate of roughly 1\% per 1000 cells captures (so with 5000 cells, (0.01\*5)\*5000 = 250 doublets; in recent studies it appears to be rather closer to 8\%).

 #### Clustering